caalberts/scrabble/README.md

 - Scrabble board is created with DOM manipulation
 - Scrabble tiles created with an array of objects with letter and score as properties
 - User interaction created using Dragula drag and drop package
-- Automated workflow with Github, Travis and Heroku
 - Built scripts to read words from the board and check against Sowpods dictionary
+- Automated testing and deployemnt workflow with GitHub, Travis and Heroku